syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/Events-and-Interactivity.md

 ## Interactivity : ValueChangeMode

-The ValueChangeMode property is used to mention when value needs to update, either in key pressed or focus lost state.
+The ValueChangeMode property is used to specify when the value needs to be updated, either on key press or when focus is lost.
 When ValueChangeMode is set to OnKeyFocus, the value will be updated on each key press.
-When ValueChangeMode is set to OnLostFocus, the value is updated when the control lose the focus or the focus is moved to the next control.
-ValueChangeMode includes the following options:
+When ValueChangeMode is set to OnLostFocus, the value is updated when the control loses focus or when focus is moved to the next control.

 1. OnKeyFocus
 2. OnLostFocus